olivmath/olivmath/README.md

 ## 🏁 My Achievements

 ```
-I left Bahia (2017-2021) and went to São Paulo with nothing but courage.
+In 2017 I left Bahia and went to São Paulo with nothing but courage.
 I learned a lot, made great friends and worked hard.

-I graduated in Mathematics (2021), participated in events at the largest mathematics institute in the world (IMPA).
+I graduated in Mathematics (2021), and attended events at the largest mathematics institute in the world (IMPA).
-I got Blockchain Professional Certification from the University of California (Berkeley).
+I received the Blockchain Professional Certification from the University of California - Berkeley (2021).
-Today I am as a Blockchain Leader at Lunes and I am studying DeFi at the University of Nicosia.
+I worked as a Blockchain Developer at Lunes Platform for 2.5 years reaching the position of Blockchain Leader.
+In 2022 I dedicated myself to complete the introduction to DeFi at the University of Nicosia.
+Today I am the Blockchain Engineering Manager and recruited a fullstack team of 4 people to create a new permissioned blockchain for a country in Central America.
 ```

 ## ✅ My Experiences